 We inevitably think about all of the special meals that we will eat during the holy month of Ramadan.

-After a day of fasting and worship, the Muslim or Muslimah’s reward is not only the sense of peace that he or she has gained, but also the special iftar that waits.
+After a day of fasting and worship, the reward for Muslim or Muslimah is not only the sense of peace that he or she has gained, but also the special iftar that waits.

 In other countries, the food may take on the flavor of the country one is in, such as a pizza iftar in America or a taco iftar in Mexico.